Spheres-cu/subdivx-dloader/README.md

 Also added these features:

+ (20240508)
+- Ability to select which subtitle download inside zip or rar file or download them All!
+- Now a logfile is generate with info and debug.

 - Added logfile 20240505
 - Unpack rared (rar5+ file format) subtitles beside zipped and old rar version files
 - **Change option (-c)  now is (-nc) to not manually choose wich subtitle to download, manually download is the default** 20240428